Authentication & Authorization

 |---|---|

-HttpOnly | JavaScript cannot access cookie (XSS protection) |
+HttpOnly | JavaScript cannot access cookie โ XSS protection |

 Secure | Cookie only sent over HTTPS |

-SameSite=Strict | Cookie not sent on cross-site requests (CSRF protection) |
+SameSite=Strict | Cookie not sent on any cross-site request โ strongest CSRF protection |

-SameSite=Lax | Cookie sent on top-level navigation GET only |
+SameSite=Lax | Cookie not sent on cross-site POST โ sufficient for most apps |

-SameSite=None; Secure | Cookie sent cross-site (for embedded apps) |
+SameSite=None; Secure | Cookie sent cross-site โ required for embedded/third-party apps |

-Password Storage
+Password Storageโ

 @Bean